 .
 Irish Guild of Turners - Killarney, 2011

-He undertakes demonstrations on segmented turning techniques both in the UK and USA.
+He has undertaken demonstrations on segmented turning techniques both in the UK and USA.
 He presented at the 2nd Segmenting Symposium in Tennessee, USA in November 2010 and the 3rd segmenting Symposium in Lake Tahoe, USA in November 2012, and the 4th Segmenting Symposium in San Antonio, Texas in October 2014.
 He was a guest presenter at Axminster's Strictly Wood Turning in November 2012.
 He demonstrated at the Irish Guild of Woodturners Symposium on 27-29th September 2013, in Sligo, Eire.

 In order to promote the wider use of segmented turning, Dennis has produced a 45 minute video explaining the techniques used to construct two different types of segmented bowls - a trailer for the video is shown below.
 This is an introductory video using basic segmented construction techniques.
 It is ideal for the amateur turner wanting to explore segmented turning for the first time.